 Should I Apply For A Proprietary Reverse Mortgage?

-If you’re considering a proprietary reverse mortgage, it’s a good idea to shop around to find the lender with the best interest rates and lowest fees.
+Shop around to find the lender with the best interest rates and lowest fees.
 Since these are private loans, the lender has more say in qualification requirements, loan terms and how much it’s able to lend.

 The Bottom Line